-Benjamin Newton Duke (1855–1929) was the primary philanthropist in the Duke family and the eldest of Washington Duke's sons.
+Benjamin Newton Duke (1855–1929) was the primary philanthropist in the Duke family and a son of Washington Duke.
 He held a leadership role in several of the family companies, and was instrumental in founding Duke University.

 He was the eldest son (middle child) of Washington and Artelia Roney Duke with two full siblings, Mary (older sister) and James Buchanan (J.B., younger brother).
 Something of a sickly child, he was very close with his brother J.B. from a young age.
 Artelia Roney was Washington Duke's second wife.
 His first wife died in 1847 and the couple had two sons together, Sidney and Brodie.

 Never as keen a businessman as his brother J.B., Ben Duke instead focused his primary efforts on charitable giving and philanthropy.
 A survey done near the end of his life indicated that he gave financial aid to at least five hundred churches, schools, hospitals, orphanages, and other organizations throughout his life, either personally or through the Duke Endowment.